 We've been able to do it.

-If you've got, you know, hundred-story buildings in New York that you can secure.
+If you've got, you know, 100-story buildings in New York that you can secure, and similarly, and in some cases, maybe that's going to include metal detectors.

-But the bottom line is this, it is something that could be accomplished without going to the same old, tired, predictable talking points that each side is going to have.
+But the bottom line is this: it is something that could be accomplished without going to the same old, tired, predictable talking points that each side is going to have.

 Because in the 30 years I've been doing this, I'm pretty convinced that I have carried a weapon my entire adult life.